 There are plenty of other kids activities in Maggie Daley Park as well.
 A rock-climbing wall, tennis courts, picnic lawns, and a winding walking path offer plenty of diversions.
+Our Architecture Walking Tour for Design Lovers concludes in Maggie Daley Park as well.
 Maggie Daley Park also connects to the next entry on our list.

 #2: Visiting Millennium Park

 Millennium Park has been drawing crowds of kids and adults for over a decade now.
+I often send guests right over after concluding the Loop Interior Architecture Walking Tour.
 Its highlight is Cloud Gate, the sculpture more popularly known as “The Bean.”
 (Hey, that’s my name too!)
 One of the great kids activities in the Loop is wandering around The Bean watching your reflection change and warp.
 Just a few yards away, Crown Fountain is another perpetual delight.
 The “spitting” faces and shallow pool make for a piece of public art for all ages.
 Depending on how warm it is this week, your kids may get in their first splash of the season.

 #3: Stepping onto The Ledge at Willis Tower’s Skydeck